slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On courage

 <!--
+> *"It's better to be a restrained monster than a well-behaved coward."
+-- Jordan Peterson*
 - courage is a form of intelligence not strenght. it's about outwitting your limiting beliefs, irrational fears and insecurities.
 “Without courage there cannot be truth, and without truth there can be no other virtue.” -- Sir Walter Scott “Courage charms us, because it indicates that a man loves an idea better than all things in the world, that he is thinking neither of his bed, nor his dinner, nor his money, but will venture all to put in act the invisible thought of his mind.” -- Ralph Waldo Emerson